-From left – Vermont farmer Mark Magnan, Rob Achilles of the state Agency for Agriculture, Food & Markets along with Jim Muir and Mike Curtis discussing a new 100 kW digester for the Magnan Bros.
-375 cow Maquam Shore dairy farm.
+From left – Vermont farmer, Rob Achilles of the state Agency for Agriculture.
+Food & Markets along with Jim Muir and Mike Curtis discussing a new 150 kW digester for a 375 cow farm in Swanton.

 The smaller size is important because it means that farms throughout America can now benefit financially from a digester – even if they can’t profitably sell the electricity to the local utility.
 How is this possible?
 By taking the farm off grid and allowing the new digester to provide the farm’s electricity.
 Something that can cost $50,000 or more annually.

 Agricultural Digesters LLC will develop digesters at two farms on Grand Isle, VT.
 These “Watershed Digesters” will also reduce phosphorus runoff into Lake Champlain.